wendyverdonk93/docs/content/tools/credit-card-component/_index.md

 ---
-title : "Credit card component" layout : "single" tags : "hidden"
+title : "Credit Card Component" layout : "single" tags : "hidden"
 ---

 ## Introduction

-The credit card component by MultiSafepay allows the possibility of offering your customers a seamless checkout experience as our Javascript based component is easy to implement in your environment.
+The Credit Card Component by MultiSafepay allows the possibility of offering your customers a seamless checkout experience as our Javascript based component is easy to implement in your environment.

 ## Preparation

 ### Setting up your Test environment

-The credit card component includes two files, each for both the Test and Live environment.
+The Credit Card Component includes two files, each for both the Test and Live environment.
 After testing, the files can be changed to those listed in [Step 4](/tools/credit-card-component/#4-push-to-live)

-The credit card component library contains the credit card fields:
+The Credit Card Component library contains the credit card fields:

 ```
 <script src="https://testpay.multisafepay.com/sdk/components/v1/components.js"></script>
 ```
 **Source:** [components.js](https://pay.multisafepay.com/sdk/components/v1/components.js)

-The credit card component stylesheet contains the styling template of the credit card component:
+The Credit Card Component stylesheet contains the styling template of the Credit Card Component:

 ```